 C. Secure Online Booking Platforms Offering Rooms, Apartments & Studio Apartments for Rent in Madrid

-A great alternative are also the two biggest, secure online platforms called Spotahome & Uniplaces.
-These platforms offer a great variety from single rooms for rent, to entire apartments and studio apartments all over Madrid.
-These platforms do not own their own flats.
-They advertise flats that they inspect or trust.
+A great way to search is also the biggest, secure online platforms called Spotahome.
+Spotahome offers a great variety from single rooms for rent, to entire apartments and studio apartments all over Madrid.
+Spotahome mostly does not own these flats but advertises flats that they inspect or trust.
 The actual owners are either private landlords or rental agencies in Madrid.

-D. Free Online Platforms Offering Rooms, Apartments & Studio Apartments for rent in Madrid
+D. More Online Platforms Offering Rooms, Apartments & Studio Apartments for rent in Madrid

-Also check out the platform of our friends from Erasmus Play.
+Last but not least, also check out the platform of our friends from Erasmus Play.
 It is a great student housing search engine allowing you to compare all available accommodation in Madrid for students.
-Moreover, booking is secure since all provided accommodation is verified.

 3. Student Accommodation in Madrid – Search Now